paperduck/algo/README.md

 ## How to use
 - Run the bot from /src/ : `python3 main.py`
 - Run test script from /src/ : `bash tests/run_tests.sh`

 - You will need to make your own private config file.
+Put it in a secure location and specify that path in the public config  (`/src/config_nonsecure.cfg`).
+The key/value pairs you must include in the private config can be determined by reading `/src/config.py`.
+- You will need to create the database on your machine.
+There is a backup script for the purpose of recreating the structure.
+It is in `/src/db/db_backup.mysql`.
+It may or may not be up to date.

 ## Backtesting
-- Backtesting may consist of a MySQL database with historical data.
-Or it may just read in CSV files.
-A script will iterate through the data, and you can write a backtesting script to simualate your strategy.
+- Backtesting might consist of a feed class that reads in CSV files, then iterates through them.
+You could then write a backtesting script to simualate your strategy.
 Or I might use an existing backtesting library.

 ## Forward Testing
 - Same as live trading, except fake money is used.
-- Toggle the `live_trading` setting in the public config file to `True`.
+- For Oanda, this is as simple as toggling the `live_trading` key/value in the public config file to `False`.

 ## Live Trading
 - It is referred to as a "daemon" because it is intended to be self-sufficient and not require monitoring or adjustment.
 - Each strategy gets its own module.
 For example, the `/src/strategies/fifty.py` module encapsulates one simple strategy.
+- Toggle the public config `live_trading` key to `True`.

 ## Platform Design: Scalability and Modularity
 - Scalability and user-friendliness take priority over speed.
 This is not intended to be used for high-frequency trading and/or arbitrage.